 For some women, the third trimester is the most exhausting.
 This is normal.
 You are supporting a developing new life and your expanded body can make finding a comfortable sleeping position difficult.
-Try to grab 15- to 30-minute naps during the day.
+Try to nap or find periods of rest during the day.
 Eating healthy and exercising will also help boost your energy level.

 Insomnia frequently returns during the third trimester, and it is also normal to not be able to find a comfortable sleeping position.
-Don't worry about losing sleep.
 Surround yourself with as many pillows as necessary to be comfortable and try to get a few hours of rest whenever possible.